montlake/blueprint-illustrations/brooklyn/README.md

 for the clouds you want to target.

-Use the `br` CLI tool to add `base-software-process.bom`, `nodejs.bom`, `mariadb.bom` and `app.bom` to the catalog:
+Use the `br` CLI tool to add `base-software-process.bom`, `nodejs.bom`, `mariadb.bom` and `brooklyn-app.bom` to the catalog:

 ```
 br catalog add ./base-software-process.bom
 br catalog add ./mariadb.bom
 br catalog add ./nodejs.bom
-br catalog add ./app.bom
+br catalog add ./brooklyn-app.bom
 ```

 Then use the Brooklyn UI to deploy `example-brooklyn-app` to your chosen location.